moebiussurfing/ofxColourLoversHelper/README.md

 ## Features
 - Implemented GUI with **ImGui**.
 - _ofxUI_ and _ofxHttpUtils_ are now deprecated.
+- Search a keyword, add favorites, historial search, search top palettes, get a random palette, palette previews...etc.
-- Favorites, palette previews...etc all referenced to your local (ofApp) palette.
+- All referenced and hot reloaded to your local (ofApp) palette.

 ## Usage
 - Look the example.